Category Archives: Dark Comedy Films

 The subject matter at hand this time out is politics and education with the familiar Payne setting of Omaha, Nebraska.
 Right smack in the middle of the American Heartland.

-Only his second film, Election stars Reese Witherspoon in her breakthrough role that built momentum towards her becoming a superstar.
+Only his second film, Election stars Reese Witherspoon in her breakthrough role that built momentum toward her becoming a superstar.
 She is utterly fantastic and this would rank as one of her best roles, if not the best.

 And, no, that is not a slight against her iconic portrayal of Elle Woods in Legally Blonde (2001), which I love, but Tracy Flick gets my vote.